Jakob37/jakobwillforss.com/content/post/2021-01-26-snakemake-a-friendly-introduction.en.md

 We can test this by adding a `print` statement on the second row `print(samples)`, and try running.
 Remember - we can use standard Python within the Snakemake workflow.

 Now we are ready to run.
-To make this work, we need to update the workflow in a few places.
+For now, we use the smaller set of three file-names as this makes it easier to quickly re-run the workflow during development.

+Furthermore, we need to introduce a new concept to help snakemake understand how to handle the sample-names - the `expand` command and the `{...}` patterns in the sample names.

+Instead of explicitly writing out one sample-name in the rules as before, this is now replaced with the pattern `{sample}`.
+This will be assigned the different sample-names as specified by the `samples` list.
+To do this we use the `expand` command.
+Here, Snakemake will expand the list `samples` into the pattern `sample` and generate three different full file-paths: `output/2_summaries/21AL.A_R1.tsv`, `output/2_summaries/MA.B.E_R1.tsv` and `output/2_summaries/MA.C.A_R1.tsv`.

+Now, the command looks the following:

 ```
 configfile: "config.yaml"
-samples = [
+samples = [21AL.A_R1, MA.B.E_R1, MA.C.A_R1]
-  data/21AL.A_R1,
-  data/21AL.A_R2,
-  data/21AL.B_R1
-]

 rule all:
     input: